 The first house recorded on the west side was built by Ralph Hotchkiss in 1812, at the site of the corner of King and Phoenix Streets.
-The oldest home still standing in Bridgewater is the "Ramey House", on the east side, perhaps built before the turn of the 19th century.
+The oldest home still standing in Bridgewater is the Ramey House on the east side, believed to have been built just after the turn of the 19th century.

 Bridgewater is nestled in the LaHave River Valley.
 Tree covered slopes and fertile drumlin hills made this an ideal location for settlement to grow and prosper.